mangtronix/MusicDevices/WeeklySchedule.md

           - Printable keycap for our NeoKey board
           - Can be customized and printed in multi-colour

-Workshop: 3D printing with IM Lab Instructor
+## Workshop: 3D printing with IM Lab Instructor ##
+Agenda:
+- Show students laser cutter and materials available (no demo required since laser cutter inoperable)
+- Show students MK4 printers
+- Show students available 3D printing materials
+- Guide students through slicing model with "lab assistant" and start 3D print
+- Show students Prusa XL printer

 - IM Lab Print Farm
     - 4x [Prusa MK4](https://www.prusa3d.com/product/original-prusa-mk4s-3d-printer-5/)
         - We have the MK4 version (not MK4S) but they are largely the same